Women And Retirement Savings

 Do you know how you can save for retirement even if you don't belong to an employer-sponsored retirement plan?

 Anyone receiving compensation or married to someone receiving compensation can contribute to an IRA.
-In addition, if you are self-employed, you can start a Simplified Employment Plan (SEP) or a Savings Incentive Match Plan for Employees of Small Employers (SIMPLE).
+In addition, if you are self-employed, you can start a Simplified Employee Pension Plan (SEP) or a Savings Incentive Match Plan for Employees of Small Employers (SIMPLE).

 As with other retirement savings plans, there may be tax consequences, and possibly penalties, if you withdraw your savings early.